What Is GDPR? How Does GDPR Affect My Ecommerce Business?

 How does GDPR impact my ecommerce business?

-The GDPR means that customers within the EU now have more control over how their personal data is collected, stored, and used.
+The GDPR means that customers within the EU and UK now have more control over how their personal data is collected, stored, and used.

 - How do you collect and use customer data?